|HOME HISTORY URUSHI PROCESS DECORATION CONSERVATION/ RESTORATION GALLERY ABOUT REFERENCES|

 URUSHI IN EUROPE

-may result in some misunderstanding, the words 'urushi-work' will be used
+and 'japanning' may result in some misunderstanding, the words 'urushi-work'

-for the Japanese lacquer-work and 'urushi' for the Japanese lacquer liquid.
+will be used for the Japanese lacquer-work and 'urushi' or the Japanese

 |Fig. H3 A 6,000 years old red urushi comb which was excavated in 1975 from Torihama shell-mound, Fukui Japan and has beautiful form.
 Camellia japonica was used for the body of this comb and painted with coloured urushi with red-ocher, iron-oxide.
 Around this time people had acquired quite high ability to make complex objects with urushi work.|

 coated with red urushi:

 |Fig. H4 is a 3,200 years old earthenware carafe.
 Concluding from the red

 coloured urushi, this carafe might have been used as a ritual utensil.